Leonardo Balerdi

-Leonardo Julián Balerdi Rosa (born 26 January 1999) is an Argentine professional footballer who plays as a centre-back for club Marseille, whom he captains, and the Argentina national team.
+Leonardo Julián Balerdi Rosa (born 26 January 1999) is an Argentine professional footballer who plays as a centre-back for club Roma, on loan from club Marseille, and the Argentina national team.

 Club career

 Boca Juniors

-Balerdi made his debut for Boca Juniors in the Argentine Primera División starting against Club Atlético Huracán on 27 August 2018.
-Although only appearing 5 times for Boca Juniors (a total of 450 minutes on the pitch), Balerdi's performances took Argentinian football by storm and he has rapidly been hailed as Argentina's best upcoming defender.
+Balerdi made his debut for Boca Juniors in the Argentine Primera División starting against Huracán on 27 August 2018.
+Although only appearing five times for Boca Juniors (a total of 450 minutes on the pitch), Balerdi's performances took Argentinian football by storm and he has rapidly been hailed as Argentina's best upcoming defender.

 Borussia Dortmund

 In January 2019, Balerdi agreed to a four-and-a-half-year contract with Borussia Dortmund.
 According to several Argentine reports, Dortmund has agreed to pay €15 million for the central defender.
 An additional €2 million might need to be paid due to agreed add-ons.

 Balerdi made his Dortmund and Bundesliga debut on 7 December 2019 against Fortuna Düsseldorf coming onto the pitch as a substitute in the 78th minute.
 After a few substitute appearances, Balerdi made his first start against 1899 Hoffenheim in the last Bundesliga fixture of the 2019–20 season.
 He was substituted in the 65th minute as Dortmund trailed 4–0.